realprogrammersusevim/pomodoro/README.md

 Clone the repository with
 `git clone "https://github.com/realprogrammersusevim/pomodoro"` and run `cargo build --release` to create your binary.
-Then move the compiled binary from `target/release/pomodoro` to anywhere you want.
+Then move the compiled binary from `target/release/pomodoro` to wherever you want.
 I would suggest somewhere in your `$PATH` so you can run it from anywhere.

+**Note:** macOS has security features that prevent a binary from sending system notifications from outside a secured location.
+If you're on a Mac you'll need to put the `pomodoro` binary in either `/usr/local/bin/` or `/Applications/`, with `/usr/local/bin/` being the preferred location.

 ## Usage